 Exercise 3: The shell also supports "logging in".
 Try using the login and logout commands to log in and out.
 Another command shows the authentication status — which command is it?

-Exercise 8: Modify the original shell (not the colored version) to add an undetectable "backdoor" that saves usernames to a file on disk.
+Exercise 4: Modify the original shell (not the colored version) to add an undetectable "backdoor" that saves usernames to a file on disk.
 Include your code in your submission for this assignment.
-How long did it take you to complete this assignment?

 Some requirements for your backdoor: